Async-Ng/fcj-workshop-template-main/content/4-EventParticipated/4.4-Event4/_index.md

 - Seeing the "Good Traffic Flows" diagram helped clarify how to architect a production-grade network using Transit Gateways and centralized internet egress points.

-#### Some event photos

-> Overall, the session reinforced the importance of not just perimeter security, but also internal network segmentation and strong identity management.